-Thomas Brown was hired as winemaker in 2011 and continues to make the Revana wines.
+Thomas Brown was hired as consulting winemaker in 2011 and continues to oversee production of the Revana wines.
 Thomas is one of the busiest wine makers in the Napa Valley.
 Several producers have showed us lists of all the Napa brands that he consults for and or provides direct winemaking services; this is an extensive list.
 He is from South Carolina and developed an interest in wine while attending the University of Virginia where his major was not wine related (he studied English and Economics).

 He moved to the Napa Valley in 1996 and took a job at All Seasons Bistro in Calistoga (known for their California cuisine, wine selection and long time in business – but unfortunately closed in 2020).
 While there, Thomas met winemaker Ehren Jordan who was working for Larry Turley at the time of Turley Wine Cellars.
 Thomas took a job with Ehren in the cellar at Turley in 1997 – spent several years there before beginning his own career and starting to consult for various clients (some of which were clients that Ehren was already working with).

 And within only 10 years of making wine in the Napa Valley Thomas received two 100-point scores from Robert Parker – regardless of what your perception is of scores, creating several wines within a short period of time that receive 100 points from Parker was a watershed moment in Thomas’s consulting career.

 Today Thomas is highly sought after for his winemaking services, experience and access to premium area vineyards.
 And while he was once the student, over the years he has become the teacher.
 We have met with a number of winemakers who worked under Thomas – and consider him one of their mentors.
 These are winemakers who have gone on to establish their own brands or consult for other Napa based producers.